shbhrsaha/shbhrsaha.github.io/_posts/2014-12-27-software-engineers-should-write.md

 I was a math kid.
 So I majored in computer science and set off to be a software engineer.
 Along the way, though, the "math kid"/"English kid" designation never really wore off.
 If anything, it got stronger.
 The engineers I meet today cringe at the thought of writing an essay.
 And the writers I meet cringe at the thought of writing code.

 What a shame!
-Every engineer who writes code should also write essays.
+An engineer who writes code should also write essays.

 Software engineers should write because it promotes many of the same skills required in programming.
 A core skill in both disciplines is an ability to _think clearly_.
 The best software engineers are great writers because their prose is as logical and elegant as their code.